jmishic/selenium-vinyl-scanner/README.md

 When I first got the box of vinyls, I spent over 6 hours writing down the titles, looking up the prices, and inserting basic info into an excel sheet.
 This was a lot of time spent looking up only about 100 vinyls.
 When I heard my grandpa found even more boxes of vinyls, I was not mentally prepared to spend that amount of time searching up the prices for all those vinyls.
 So what did I do?
-I spent four times as long writing this program to do it for me :)
+I spent like ten times as long writing this program to do it for me :)

 ## Program Starting Information